All Episodes

 Do you have NRO down there too?

-We hope, I certainly believe we have NRO representation.
+I certainly believe we have NRO representation.

-We have a thing called the Joint Signals Directorate and there are several other Australian alphabet agencies similar to your own.
+We have a thing called the Joint Signals Directorate, and there are several other Australian alphabet agencies similar to your own.

 They are all regularly linked at a publicly recognised level.

-I mean, the public releases that were given to myself when I worked at Simply Living magazine during the 80s, which was an environmental and human rights magazine, the press releases officially, the photographs basically indicated that there was reconnaissance and tracking, signals intelligence, I mean it was basically signals intelligence was the main Um, the main phrase used repeatedly, signals intelligence fed to Australia.
+I mean, the public releases that were given to myself when I worked at Simply Living magazine during the 80s, which was an environmental and human rights magazine, the press releases officially, the photographs basically indicated that there was reconnaissance and tracking, signals intelligence.

 I mean, there are Australian personnel based there, usually on the surface, but it's very, very few.

-And that's the National Reconnaissance Office in Australia?
+That's the National Reconnaissance Office in Australia.

 Well, yeah, that's a bit of an unknown.